Sunday, May 5, 2019

 4. Arjun says he owned a bookstore in Notting Hill.
 Anyone remembers the bookstore in Notting Hill? :)

-5. At some other place in Badla, Shakespeare's plays, such as Twelfth Night and Julius Ceaser, can be seen as well.
+5. In some other places in Badla, Shakespeare's plays, such as Twelfth Night and Julius Ceaser, can also be seen.

 The Cutting Scissors: